About GreenMail

 Related projects to JavaMail and testing/development:

-- Wiser alias Subethasmtp, another test SMTP server
+- Wiser alias Subethasmtp,

-- Apache James, a full blown enterprise mail server
+- Apache James, a full-blown enterprise mail server

 - DevNullSmtp